 Have a sweet tooth?
 You’ll love taking a factory tour of the Ethel M Chocolate Factory and Botanical Cactus Garden.
 It’s the only manufacturer of Ethel M chocolates in the world.

 You’ll witness exactly how they make their chocolates, which is the same recipe the owner’s mother Ethel used to make in her very own kitchen.
-Admissions is free, plus you’ll get free samples!
+Admissions is free, plus you will get free samples!

-After your tour, head next door to the three acre Botanical Cactus Garden where over 300 types of cactus are growing.
+After your tour, head next door to the three acre Botanical Cactus Garden where over 300 types of cacti grow.

 Another popular attraction is the dancing waters in the lake outside the Bellagio.
 The Bellagio Fountains offer a spectacular light, music and water show set against the Las Vegas skyline.
-Shows run on a half hour or 15 minute basis throughout the week, so there’s plenty of opportunity to catch a glimpse of this spectacle.
+Shows run on a half-hour or 15-minute basis throughout the week, so there is plenty of opportunity to catch a glimpse of this spectacle.
 View specific dates and times here.

-The Bellagio also contains an awestriking Conservatory and Botanical Garden filled with flowers and plants which undergoes a complete transformation for each season.
+The Bellagio also contains an awestriking Conservatory and Botanical Garden that is filled with flowers and plants which undergoes a complete transformation for each season.

-Keep in mind there are eight million other people who want to see something for free as well.
-Thankfully there are tons of free things to do in Vegas — just make sure you hang onto your wallet and find a football lineman to follow through the crowds!
+Keep in mind there are 8 million other people who want to see something for free as well.
+Thankfully, there are tons of free things to do in Vegas — just make sure you hang onto your wallet and find a football lineman to follow through the crowds!

-Don’t think you’ll be getting to Venice anytime soon?
+Don’t think you will be getting to Venice anytime soon?
 Thankfully The Venetian offers indoor gondola rides, allowing you to glide along the Venetian streetscapes to the tune of your gondolier’s trilling voice.
-A shared gondola seating four costs $29.00 per person.
+A shared gondola seating four costs $29 per person.

-The Manhattan Express, at New York-New York, is a roller coaster with what’s described as a heartline twist.
-That means, with speeds in excess of 60 mph, your heart leaps in a straight line into your throat.
+The Manhattan Express, at New York-New York, is a roller coaster with what is described as a heartline twist.
+That means, with speeds in excess of 60 miles per hour, your heart leaps in a straight line into your throat.